 Carol Woodell, Board Vice-President, was thrilled to learn of the inaugural Shakori Hills Grassroots Festival and has volunteered at every festival since.
 A seventh generation North Carolinian, she grew up working on her granddaddy’s farm just east of Shakori Hills, and on her godparents’ shrimp boat on the coast.
 She now works at RTI International.
 Her background in community organizing, project management, and community-based participatory research doves well with the Arts Center’s mission.
 Carol helps teach Zydeco and Cajun dance lessons at the Festival; be sure to ask her for a dance at the next Shakori Hills event!

 Lissa Farrell, Board Secretary, helped start the Shakori Hills GrassRoots Festival and is happy to have been introduced to Chatham County, North Carolina and all it holds.
 She works for the Finger Lakes GrassRoots Festival in Trumansburg, NY, as the organization’s business manager, and oversees these operations for the Shakori Hills GrassRoots Festival, as well.
-She continues to care deeply about Shakori Hills and it’s future and is excited to help make it a permanent community arts center.
+Additionally she is the Roots in Schools Coordinator for the Finger Lakes GrassRoots Festival Org., a birth and postpartum doula and a yoga teacher!
 “At Shakori Hills my love of music, dance, people and the earth are all rolled into one.”

 Hannah Eck: bio coming soon!